rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

         /usr/bin/mysql -u root -p

-2. When you're prompted for a password, enter the one that you set at installation or, if you haven't set one, press **Enter** to submit no password.
+2. When you're prompted for a password, enter the one that you set at installation, or if you haven't set one, press **Enter** to submit no password.

    The following shell prompt should appear: